khusmann/interlacer/README.md

 #> 11        11 <NA>           10 <NA>    <NA>           REFUSED
 ```

-As you can see, each source variable is loaded into two columns: one for
+As you can see, each source variable is loaded into a “deinterlaced data
+frame”.
+Deinterlaced data frames have two columns for each variable: one
-vaild values, and the other for missing reasons.
-Missing reason columns
+for values, and another for missing reasons.
+Missing reason columns are
-are denoted by column names surrounded by dots (e.g. `.age.` is the
+denoted by column names surrounded by dots (e.g. `.age.` is the missing
-missing reason for the `age` column).
-When a value is `NA`, it always
+reason for the `age` column).
+When a value is `NA`, it always has a
-has a reason in the missing reason column.
-Similarly, when a missing
+reason in the missing reason column.
+Similarly, when a missing reason is
-reason is `NA`, it always has a value in the value column.
+`NA`, it always has a value in the value column.

 This allows us to separately reference values and missing reasons in a
 tidy and type-aware manner.
 For example, if I wanted to get a breakdown